 Dec 13, 2022

 Google is still one of the biggest players (if not the biggest player) in the advertising industry thanks to its search engine's 1.2 trillion annual queries and 40,000 searches per second 💵.
+Also, Google Ads lets you enhance the positioning of your website.

 Placement: Google Search Results (search engine results or Google Play).